-watching YouTube videos.
-We performed the experiments in a subject independent setting (dividing data in training and test partion.
+Datasets.
+We evaluate the proposed model on two major benchmark datasets - DISFA [28] and on the subset of the BinghamtonPittsburgh 4D (FERA2015) [41].
+These databases include acted and spontaneous expressions and vary in context eliciting facial expressions.
+The DISFA dataset contains video recordings of 27 subjects while watching YouTube videos.
+We performed the experiments in a subject independent setting (dividing data in training and test partition).
 For DISFA, we used 18 subjects for training and 9 for testing.
 In FERA2015 we used the official Training/Development splits.
-We also include the UNBC-McMaster Shoulder-Pain dataset for learning of the deep models[25].
+We also include the UNBC-McMaster Shoulder-Pain dataset for learning of the deep $models[25]^2$.
 In these datasets, each frame is coded in terms of the AU intensity on a six-point ordinal scale.
+We use the Intra-class Correlation ICC(3,1), which is commonly used in behavioral sciences to measure agreement between annotators (in our case, the AU intensity levels).
+We also report the Mean Absolute Error (MAE), commonly used for ordinal prediction tasks [18, 33].